Customer Satisfaction Score: How happy are your customers?

 When the customer has a chance to interact with your product or service to then determine if the purchase was “worth it.”

-When a customer faces a problem and they come back to you to rectify the situation- how satisfying was taking care of the problem?
+When a customer faces a problem and comes back to you to rectify the situation- how satisfying was taking care of the problem?

 The best time to deploy a CSAT survey is immediately after a meaningful part of the customer lifecycle.
 Because the feelings are so fresh, you can collect valuable feedback from the customer on what you’re doing right and how to improve.